smattymatty/mathew-storm-site/A_base/content/home.md

 WASM and ActivityPub are changing what's possible.
 We can build powerful, distributed systems without surrendering control to platforms.

-Technology and philosophy are inseparable.
-The tools we build encode values.
-I'm building tools that encode sovereignty, transparency, and respect for human agency.

 ---

 🇨🇦 Canadian by birth and choice • Human rights > all